AguaClara/beautiful-jekyll/README.md

 ### YAML front matter parameters

-These are the main parameters you can place inside a page's YAML front matter that **Beautiful Jekyll** supports.
+These are the main parameters you can place inside a page's YAML front matter that **JARR** supports.

 Parameter   | Description
 ----------- | -----------